germinolegrand/fys/README.md

   * `vorbis_streambuf` : a std::streambuf for decoding and demultiplexing multi-channel ogg/vorbis
 * `utility` : general purpose libraries, little things that makes coding easier
   * `tuple_iterator` : an iterator adaptator that permits to iterate over a sequence of tuples while accessing only to one element
+  * `underlying_cast` : simple functions to easily manipulate enum class and their underlying values

 Public domain and freedom stuff
 -------------------------------